jsstrn/dom-todo-list/README.md

  	- [ ] Update the callback function so that clicking on the list element toggles (i.e. add/remove) the `.done` css class
  	- [ ] Add a `<input>` HTML element and a `<button>Add Todo</button>` HTML element that displays the user's input as part of the todo list when the button is clicked
  	- [ ] Add css styling and make this a nice todo list that you can show off!
+	- [ ] Bonus: Allow user to create a todo when s/he presses the 'Enter' key

 Bonus:
 - when you are tired of refreshing your browser with every change, you can install this vscode plugin to do auto reload: https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer